-Gcore And Ezditek Launch Joint Venture To Accelerate Building, Training, And Deploying AI Solutions In The Kingdom Of Saudi Arabia
+Gcore and Ezditek Launch Joint Venture to Accelerate Building, Training, and Deploying AI Solutions in the Kingdom of Saudi Arabia

-The joint venture will provide high-performance AI infrastructure optimized for advanced AI workloads while maximizing efficiency, productivity, and sustainability
+(MENAFN- Ilex Content Strategies) The joint venture will provide high-performance AI infrastructure optimized for advanced AI workloads while maximizing efficiency, productivity, and sustainability.

-LUXEMBOURG, Nov.
-19, 2024 /PRNewswire/ -- Gcore , the global edge AI, cloud, network, and security solutions provider, and Ezditek , an innovator in data center and digital infrastructure services in the Kingdom of Saudi Arabia (KSA), have launched a joint venture focused on providing high-performance AI infrastructure in the KSA.
-The joint venture will develop an 'AI factory', which can be used for building, training, and deploying generative AI solutions locally and across the globe.
+Riyadh, Saudi Arabia, November 19, 2024 – Gcore, the global edge AI, cloud, network, and security solutions provider, and Ezditek, an innovator in data center and digital infrastructure services in the Kingdom of Saudi Arabia (KSA), have launched a joint venture focused on providing high-performance AI infrastructure in the KSA.
+The joint venture will develop an ‘AI factory’, which can be used for building, training, and deploying generative AI solutions locally and across the globe.

 The joint venture brings together Gcore’s expertise in cloud-based AI infrastructure and Ezditek’s innovative approach to sustainable and AI-centric data center design and build.
 The joint venture is the result of an agreement signed by Gcore and Ezditek in May 2024 and will support the KSA’s position as a leading global AI hub.
 The incorporation process of the joint venture is currently underway and is subject to regulatory approvals, including from the General Authority for Competition in the KSA.